The Great American Bash (2005): Main event matches

 The following match was between Rey Mysterio and Eddie Guerrero, where the stipulation was that if Guerrero won the match, he would reveal the secret he has been hiding from the public that neither Mysterio's nor Guerrero's families wanted revealed.
 If Mysterio won, however, Guerrero would not reveal the secret.
 Guerrero executed the Three Amigos on Mysterio and performed a frog splash.
 Guerrero then tried to score the pinfall, but Mysterio countered by pinning Guerrero to win the match.
 As a result, Guerrero was not able to reveal the secret.

 The seventh match was between Melina and Torrie Wilson with Candice Michelle, as the guest referee, in a Bra and Panties match.
-The only way to win a "Bra and Panties" match is for a wrestler to strip her opponent down to her underwear.
 At the start of the match, Wilson pulled off Melina's shirt to reveal her bra, but Melina retaliated and pulled off Wilson's shirt.
 Wilson then lifted Melina to her shoulders and dropped her to the mat, while she attempted to pull off her pants, but Melina countered the attack by pulling Wilson's pants off to win the match.
 Afterward, Michelle stripped Melina and then removed her own clothes, as well.

 The main event was between Batista and JBL (managed by Orlando Jordan) for the World Heavyweight Championship.
 Jordan interfered by attempting to hit Batista with a folding chair, but Batista grabbed the chair from him.
 Batista then used the chair to hit Jordan and JBL, and JBL was declared the winner, via disqualification.
 In WWE, a title cannot be won by disqualification, but only by pinfall or submission (the normal scoring conditions in professional wrestling matches).
 As a result, Batista retained the title.
 After the match Batista gave JBL and Jordan a Batista Bomb.